sunfounder/rascam/doc/User_Software_Manuals.md

 set_screen_brightness(100)  # set screen brightness (0~100).
 ```

-9. show_and_change_camera_setting.py：This example is used to adjust some adjustable parameters of the camera in real time, and you can take a picture with the shuttle button when the parameter setting is launched
+9. show_and_change_camera_setting.py：This example is used to adjust some adjustable parameters of the camera in real time.The menu will be displayed or undisplayed after you press the joystick for two seconds. and the horizontal line will be displayed or undisplayed after you push up the joystick for two seconds.You can take a picture with the shuttle button when the parameter setting is launched
 ```python
 Ras_Cam.show_setting(True) # display the setting of camera Ras_Cam.show_setting(False) # undisplay the setting of camera